cappedapollo/perryprofilepro/README.md

 # Portfolio Website with JQuery

-This repository contains schmid profile for Portfolio website created using NextJs. <br />
+This repository contains Perry's profile for Portfolio website. <br />

 ### Resources Used in This Project